SrishtiSinha2003/weather/README.md

 - Commit your changes: git commit -m 'Add some feature'
 - Push to the branch: git push origin feature/YourFeature
 - Open a pull request

+This README covers all essential aspects of the project and provides clear instructions for setup and contributing.
+Let me know if you'd like to make any changes or additions!